Petertaiwo034/Ansible/README.md

 vi into /tmp/ansible.pem and paste the key in there change the permission of the key using "sudo chmod 400 /tmp/ansible.pem

 In case your server has a password already and in your host file you only included the IP Address.
 When you want to run your ansible playbook or any command you have to inculude -k and the will ask for the ssh password and you can enter it e.g ansible all -m ping -k.
 You can use imperative command also to connect more than two or three server at the same time.
 For example in your host file you have [db] [web] and  [App] if you want to use imperative method using command your use ansible db:web:app -m ping -k and this will connect all the server together.

+You can also connect to a particular user created in a server.
+For example in [db] server a user named sammy was created and a password.
+In ansible controller server, if you want to configure a file in the db server to a specific user like sammy in your command you have to include -u name of the user and the password as not been included in the host file you have to include -k to your command so this will ask for ssh password. ansible db -m ping -u sammy

 Note to run any thing in ansible that need elevated right and permission at th end of the command just pass "-b" Ansible concepts are: